KnownSubset/CSE559-Project2/readme.markdown

 General Approach:

-1.Build Laplacian pyramids LA and LB from images A and B 2.Build a Gaussian pyramid GR from selected region R 3.Form a combined pyramid LS from LA and LB using nodes of GR as weights:
+1. Build Laplacian pyramids LA and LB from images A and B
+2. Build a Gaussian pyramid GR from selected region R
+3. Form a combined pyramid LS from LA and LB using nodes of GR as weights:
-4.LS(i,j) = GR(I,j,)*LA(I,j) + (1-GR(I,j))*LB(I,j)
+4. LS(i,j) = GR(I,j,)*LA(I,j) + (1-GR(I,j))*LB(I,j)
-5.Collapse the LS pyramid to get the final blended image
+5. Collapse the LS pyramid to get the final blended image

 I gathered the method from [the same slide deck](http://www.seas.upenn.edu/~cse399b/Lectures/CSE399b-11-Blending.ppt)